Indigenous Flora and Fauna of Alaska

 Lynx Canadensis

-In Alaska lynx are found across most of the forested areas.
-They do prefer to be in areas where naturally occurring disturbances happen, this offers them a better food source and habitat for them.
-Lynx rely on small prey for their diet so a well balanced eco-system is essential for them to thrive.
-Typically where ever you see snowshoe hare you can expect there to be lynx, so predominantly the northern forested regions.
+In Alaska, lynx are found across most of the forested areas.
+They do prefer to be in areas where naturally occurring disturbances happen, which offers them a better food source and habitat for them.
+Lynx rely on small prey for their diet, so a well balanced eco-system is essential for them to thrive.
+Typically, wherever you see snowshoe hare, you can expect there to be lynx, so predominantly in the northern forested regions.

-This cat is similar to a bob cat as it is short-haired and considered a ‘large cat’.
-Lynx are characterized by the tufts of hair on their ears, long legs, furry feet, and black tipped tail (ADFG).
-The markings on their fur can vary between gradients of browns to swatches of grays and blacks.
-They typically weigh about 40 lbs (18.2 kg) with males typically being larger than females.
+This short-haired cat is similar to a bob cat and considered a ‘large cat’.
+Lynx are characterized by the tufts of hair on their ears, long legs, furry feet, and black-tipped tail (ADFG).
+The markings on their fur can vary between gradients of browns and swatches of grays and blacks.
+They typically weigh about 40 lbs (18.2 kg), with males typically being larger than females.

 Native Plants

-Many native plants in Alaska are considered medicinal and have been used in relation with indigenous people people for thousands of years.
-Much of this knowledge that we have today comes from the hard work and relations between these people and their environments.
+Many native plants in Alaska are considered medicinal and have been used by indigenous people people for thousands of years.
+Much of the knowledge that we have today comes from the hard work and relations between these people and the environment.

 Fireweed